bitfwdcommunity/Blockathon/README.md

 Amazing, you are thinking of hosting your own Blockathon!✌️

 Before you planning your event, there are a few key considerations that need to be made.
-- Reason - Why are you hosting a Blockathon?
-(Optional...)
+- [Reason](https://github.com/bitfwdcommunity/Blockathon#reason) - Why are you hosting a Blockathon?
 - Organising Team - Who will be helpding you organise this event?
 - Theme - What type of problem are you looking to solve?
 - Title - What will the event be called?